 This Chemical Hygiene Plan (CHP) complies with OSHA regulations 29 CFR 1950.1450.
-This plan applies to James Madison University laboratories supported by the Department of Psychology.
+This plan applies to the Human Performance Laboratories of James Madison University supported by the Department of Kinesiology.
 A list of terms and definitions is included in Appendix A. Procedures regarding fire safety and evacuation are included in this CHP.